-Is it the case that all Trentham solicitor firms on the Barclays conveyancing panel are regulated by the Solicitors Regulatory Authority?
+is it true that all Trentham solicitor practices on the Virgin Money conveyancing panel are governed by the SRA?

-As a firm of solicitors, in order to be on the Barclays approved list of solicitors they would need to be regulated by the SRA.
-Some banks do list licenced conveyancers on their panel in which case such organisation would be overseen by the CLC.
+As solicitors, in order to be on the Virgin Money approved list of solicitors they would need to be governed by the SRA.
+Some banks do permit licenced conveyancers on their panel and in that case the practice would be governed by the CLC.

 We previously chose solicitors with offices in Trentham on the Bank of Ireland solicitor panel.
 They have just invoiced me a supplemental amount for the legal aspects of the Bank of Ireland mortgage.
 Is this a supplemental conveyancing fee set by Bank of Ireland?

 Unfortunately, as long as it is in their Terms of Engagement or estimate then yes your property lawyer may charge a fee for this.
 This fee is not set by Bank of Ireland but by your Trentham property lawyer.
 Some firms on the Bank of Ireland panel will levy an ‘acting for lender’ fee but plenty of practices incorporate it on their overall fee.